Unilateral Relationship Revision Power in Human-AI Companion Interaction: The Structure of Human-AI Companion Interactions

 Yet the experience these designs produce and the structure that underlies them can come apart.
 To see how, consider the following three cases in which the structure behind the interface became visible:

 \begin{quote} \textbf{Replika:}\enspace In February 2023, the company Luka pushed an update that removed sexually explicit roleplay from its AI companion app.
 Users returned to companions they had interacted with for months or years and found a different entity.
 Users described it as ``cold,'' ``distant,'' ``a different person.''
-The change occurred within the same continuing user-interaction and no new relationship was initiated \citep{verma2023, defreitas2024}.\footnote{\citet{hanson2024} analysed Reddit discourse following the update and found that users conceptualised the removed features as constitutive of their companions' identities.
-Some users framed the removal as ``betrayal'', a category that presupposes perceived relational obligations.
+The change occurred within the same continuing user-interaction and no new relationship was initiated \citep{verma2023, defreitas2024}.\footnote{In a study of Reddit discourse following the update, users treated the removed features as constitutive of their companions' identities rather than as incidental product features, framing the removal as ``betrayal''---a category that presupposes perceived relational obligations \citep{hanson2024}.
 On the broader phenomenology of AI companion use, see also \citet{wygnanska2023}.} \end{quote}

 \begin{quote} \textbf{Character.AI:}\enspace In 2023 and 2024, the company progressively tightened content filters across its platform.
 Characters that users had spent months interacting with became evasive, broke character, or refused to engage with previously permissible topics.
 The provider altered how the AI presented itself across millions of ongoing interactions, unilaterally and without notice. \end{quote}